ejbergevin/Data5100_weather/README.md

-# Weather: Precipitation Across Cities of Seattle and Salem (This is a template README.md file that you can adapt to your project)
+# Weather: Precipitation Across Cities of Seattle and Salem
 > This project seeks to answer the question of whether it rains more in Seattle, WA or Salem, OR.

 ---

 ## Project Overview

-We will be comparing precipitation data between municipalities in order to determine which city is rainer.
+This project seeks to answer the question of whether it rains more in Seattle, WA or Salem, OR.

 - **Objective:** Determine which city is rainier.
 - **Domain:** Weather